daiquocnguyen/ConvKB/README.md

           pages={327--333}
           }

 Please cite the paper whenever ConvKB is used to produce published results or incorporated into other software.
 I would highly appreciate to have your bug reports, comments and suggestions about ConvKB.
 As a free open-source implementation, ConvKB is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.

+ConvKB is free for non-commercial use and distributed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA) License.

 ## Usage